Who are you anyway?

 So, this is the place where I teach you how to do that really well.
 The place where you learn to stand on that stage and turn carbon dioxide into warm, emotion-stirring music so that every person sitting in that dark theatre who was told they were too much can have a joyful, healing experience.

-The geographic answer to your question is that I am in my studio, and you are where you are, and for the time being this will also be our lesson location thanks to Zoom.
+The geographic answer to your question is that I am in the Boston area, sometimes in New York City, and you are where you are, and for the time being this can also be our lesson location thanks to Zoom.

 So who taught you to sing?

 Well, get out your monicker bucket because Daddy’s about to drop some names.